rudi-c/rudi-c.github.io/_posts/2017-07-12-how-to-typescript-react-phoenix-failed.md

 - Make sure to reorder everything every time you add a new package.
 - Implement a configuration option in brunch to determine compilation order.

 The last solution is clearly the right way to do it in order to use Brunch as a general build tool, especially given that order of elements within JSON dictionaries is undefined.
 However, [an issue has been opened for a year](https://github.com/brunch/brunch/issues/1377).
-I don't feel comfortable creating a PR that implements plugin ordering as the maintainers seem dismissive of use cases that require it.
+I don't feel comfortable creating a PR that implements plugin ordering as the maintainers seem uninterested in the use cases that require it.

 The file extensions don't get changed after Typescript compilation
 ------------------------------------------------------------------